ChrisTitusTech/dwm-titus/README.md

 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.

+This repository is a personal fork that includes the following patches:

 <details>
-  <summary>This is my personal fork with following patches:</summary>
+  <summary>Click to see the list of patches</summary>

-  - alwayscenter
+  - AlwaysCenter
-  - alwaysfullscreen
+  - Alwaysfullscreen
-  - auto start
+  - AutoStart
-  - cfacts
+  - Cfacts
-  - chatterino bottom
+  - ChatterinoBottom
-  - cool autostart
+  - CoolAutostart
-  - fakefullscreen client (with resize fix for chrome-based browsers + noborder fix)
+  - FakefullscreenClient (with resize fix for chrome-based browsers + noborder fix)
-  - multikeycode
+  - Multikeycode
-  - movestack
+  - Movestack
-  - noborder (floating + border flicker fix)
+  - Noborder (floating + border flicker fix)
-  - pertag
+  - Pertag
-  - placemouse
+  - Placemouse
-  - resizepoint
+  - Resizepoint
-  - statuscmd
+  - Statuscmd
-  - swallow
+  - Swallow
-  - systray
+  - Systray
-  - true fullscreen
+  - TrueFullscreen
-  - hide vacant tags
+  - HideVacantTags
-  - warp v2
+  - Warp v2
-  - winicon
+  - Winicon

-❕ Some patches are rewritten or modified to work together.
+**Note:** Some patches have been rewritten or modified for better compatibility.

 </details>

 Prerequisites